 Next week, I’ll be planting my daffodils in what has become for me an annual tradition.
 Why, you may ask, since they multiply so quickly?
 Well nowadays, daffodils come in an astonishing array of colors, shapes and sizes.
 So each year, I add a few more varieties to my garden, while savoring the list of further possibilities.

 WHY WE LOVE THEM

 Botanically speaking, they’re known as narcissus, but most of us refer to these beautiful spring flowers as daffodils.
-It may surprise you to learn that the name daffodil is a derivative of asphodel.
-In Greek mythology, asphodels are said to carpet the Elysian Fields of the afterlife.
+It may surprise you to know that the name daffodil is a derivative of asphodel.
+In Greek mythology, asphodels were said to carpet the Underworld.
 No one knows, though, how or why the initial ‘D’ was added.

 The real asphodel, however, is a mortal flower.
-Although it shares the daffodil’s linear, grassy green leaves, its flower stalks are much taller, often reaching 3 to 4 feet.
-And it doesn’t bloom in early spring, but in May through June.
+Although it shares the daffodil’s narrow, grassy green leaves, its flower stalks are much taller, often reaching 3 to 4 feet.
+And it doesn’t bloom in early spring, but sometime between May and June instead.

 A bog asphodel

-The word narcissus, on the other hand, is generally believed to be derived from the Greek narke, meaning ‘sleep or numbness,’ which is also the root of narcotic.
-This may be due to its intoxicating fragrance, although others associate narke with the toxicity of the plant’s bulbs and flowers.
+The word narcissus, on the other hand, is generally believed to come from the Greek narke, meaning ‘sleep or numbness,’ This may be due to the plant’s heady fragrance, although others associate narke with the toxicity of its flowers and bulbs.
 The exact origin of the name, however, is unknown.

 Daffodils in early spring

 That being said, most people love daffodils not for their name, but for their many shapes, subtle fragrance and quite possibly the color yellow.
 Sunny and bright, yellow embodies the concepts of happiness and renewal.
 Still, the traditional flower is only one in an expanding array of varieties now available to the consumer.